velvia/links/data_eng.md

 * [Are You Sure You Want to Use MMAP?](https://db.cs.cmu.edu/papers/2022/cidr2022-p13-crotty.pdf) - a review of performance and correctness issues with use of MMAP in DBMSes

 [Conbench](https://conbench.ursa.dev) is a Continuous Benchmarking tool.

+Programming Langauges/DSLs/etc.:
+* Mojo - Chris Lattner's new language for fast AI/ML based on Python
+* [Halide](https://github.com/halide/Halide) is a neat language for image/array processing that has a unique way of specifying how low-level operations should be parallelized and optimized (a spec for How) while separating out the what, without needing users to get into super ugly SIMD/GPU code.
+Kind of like faster crate in Rust.
+* [Taichi](https://github.com/taichi-dev/taichi?tab=readme-ov-file) - "parallel programming language for high-performance numerical computation" based on Python

 ## Misc, Documentation, Etc